John Oliver On Sweden, Trump-Putin Moral Equivalency

 — Donald J. Trump (@realDonaldTrump) February 19, 2017

-John Oliver then listed some news stories for the week that he sees carrying more importance than Donald Trump’s ineloquent delivery: the assassination of North Korean Leader Kim Jong-un’s half-brother Kim Jong-nam, as previously featured by the Inquisitr; the thwarted plot by a Florida man to bomb Target stores and send its stock lower; and unflattering photos of U.K. Prime Minister Theresa May.
+John Oliver then listed some news stories for the week that he sees carrying more importance than Donald Trump’s ineloquent delivery: the assassination of North Korean Leader Kim Jong-un’s half-brother Kim Jong-nam, as previously reported by the Inquisitr; the thwarted plot by a Florida man to bomb Target stores and send its stock lower; and unflattering photos of U.K. Prime Minister Theresa May.

-The Last Week Tonight host stated that, under normal circumstances, May’s face in the photos would be “the least diplomatic thing you have seen in your life.”
-However, last week, Donald Trump’s Somalian ambassador presented the president of Somali with a powder blue “Make Somalia Great Again” hat, and held a press conference with Israeli Prime Minister Benjamin Netanyahu where he stated that he liked a “one-state” solution for Israel that “both parties” can agree about.
+The Last Week Tonight host stated that under normal circumstances, May’s face in the photos would be “the least diplomatic thing you have seen in your life.”
+However, last week, Donald Trump’s Somalian ambassador presented the president of Somali with a powder blue “Make Somalia Great Again” hat and held a press conference with Israeli Prime Minister Benjamin Netanyahu where he stated that he liked a “one-state” solution for Israel that “both parties” can agree about.

 After asking “What the f*** are you talking about?”
-Oliver explained that those on each side of the Israeli-Palestinian conflict who favor a one-state solution are unable to agree on which state it should be, making it appear that the president does not fully understand the situation, and thrusting discussion of Trump’s competence into the spotlight, rather than discussion of the issues at hand.
+Oliver explained that those on each side of the Israeli-Palestinian conflict who favor a one-state solution are unable to agree on which state it should be, making it appear that the president does not fully understand the situation and thrusting discussion of Trump’s competence into the spotlight, rather than the discussion of the issues at hand.

 The FAKE NEWS media (failing @nytimes, @NBCNews, @ABC, @CBS, @CNN) is not my enemy, it is the enemy of the American People!